Nonseparable Symplectic Neural Networks: Introduction

 In this paper, we propose an effective machine learning paradigm to predict nonseparable Hamiltonian systems.
-We build a novel neural network architecture, named as Nonseparable Symplectic Neural Networks (NSSNNs), to enable accurate and robust predictions of long-term Hamiltonian dynamics based on short-term observation data.
-Our proposed method belongs to the category of structured network architectures: it intrinsically embeds the symplectomorphisms into the network design to strictly preserve the symplectic evolution and further conserves the unknown, nonseparable Hamiltonian energy.
-The enabling techniques we adopted in our learning framework consist in an augmented symplectic time integrator to \emph{asymptotically} ``decouple'' the position and momentum quantities that were nonseparable in their original form.
-To realize this, we enhance the dimensionality of the phase space by introducing a set of auxiliary variables that constitute an array of augmented Lagrangian multipliers to enhance the Hamiltonian expression.
+We build a novel neural network architecture, named nonseparable symplectic neural networks (NSSNNs), to enable accurate and robust predictions of long-term Hamiltonian dynamics based on short-term observation data.
+Our proposed method belongs to the category of structured network architectures: it intrinsically embeds the symplectomorphism into the network design to strictly preserve the symplectic evolution and further conserves the unknown, nonseparable Hamiltonian energy.
+The enabling techniques we adopted in our learning framework consist of an augmented symplectic time integrator to asymptotically “decouple” the position and momentum quantities that were nonseparable in their original form.
+We also introduce the Lagrangian multiplier in the augmented phase space to improve the system's numerical stability.
 Our network design is motivated by ideas originated from physics \cite{Tao2016} and optimization \cite{boyd2004}.
-The combination of these mathematical observation and numerical paradigms results in a novel neural network architecture that can drastically enhance both the \emph{scale} and \emph{scope} of the state-of-the-art Hamiltonian predictions.
+The combination of these mathematical observations and numerical paradigms enables a novel neural network architecture that can drastically enhance both the scale and scope of the current predictions.

 We show a motivational example in Figure~\ref{fig:NSSNNvsHNN} by comparing our approach with a traditional HNN method \cite{Greydanus2019} regarding their structural designs and predicting abilities.
-We refer the readers to Section~\ref{sec:vortex} for a detailed discussion.
+We refer the readers to Section~\ref{subsec:vortex} for a detailed discussion.
 As shown in Figure~\ref{fig:NSSNNvsHNN}, the vortices evolved using NSSNN are separated nicely as the ground truth, while the vortices merge together using HNN due to the failure of conserving the symplectic structure of a nonseparable system.
-The conservative capability of NSSNN springs from our novel design of the auxiliary variables (red $x$ and $y$) which converts the original nonseparable system into a higher dimensional quasi-separable system where we can adopt a symplectic integrator.
+The conservative capability of NSSNN springs from our design of the auxiliary variables (red $x$ and $y$) which converts the original nonseparable system into a higher dimensional quasi-separable system where we can adopt a symplectic integrator.